apache/spark/docs/programming-guide.md

    * It allows multiple executors to share the same pool of memory in Tachyon.
    * It significantly reduces garbage collection costs.
    * Cached data is not lost if individual executors crash.

+### Removing Data

+Spark automatically monitors cache usage on each node and drops out old data partitions in a least-recently-used (LRU) fashion.
+If you would like to manually remove an RDD instead of waiting for it to fall out of the cache, use the `RDD.unpersist()` method.

 # Shared Variables